 Apart from analyzing the tendency of the war-film genre to glorify violence, justify racism, and fetishize murder, there are a number of factual errors and historical inconsistencies with Clint Eastwood’s newest film American Sniper, as well as the book it’s based upon.
-The film’s portrayal of Christian dominionism confuses the peaceful message of Jesus.
-The juxtaposition of 9_11 with Iraq invites viewers to make connections that don’t exist.
+The film’s portrayal of Christian dominionism confuses the otherwise peaceful messages of Jesus.
+The juxtaposition of 9/11 with Iraq invites viewers to make foreign policy connections that do not exist.
 Implicit jingoism encourages movie-goers to express xenophobic hatred vicariously through the film’s barbaric protagonist.
-The book is even worse, fostering anti-Muslim hatred and a blood lust that rivals the sentiments of Heinrich Himmler.
-The book spins elaborate lies, from making claims about “punching-out” former Navy SEAL Jesse Ventura to accounts of sniping looters in New Orleans during hurricane Katrina and more.
-Savvy analysts understand the divide-and-conquer mentality that is at play here, since this film continues to reignite an age-old national debate, pitting American “patriots” against liberal “hippies.”

-As a veteran myself, I have several grievances with the national debate currently underway.
-On one side it is hailed by “red blooded American patriots” as the incredible story of the deadliest sniper the American military ever produced, while on the other hand, condemned by anti-war activists as offensive propaganda.
-But as the tweets have revealed, spectators are coming away from American Sniper with a blood lust for killing Muslims, which appears to be the intended reaction for garnering support for the next level of imperial mobilization in the Middle East.
-Clint Eastwood denies this accusation, of course, proclaiming the film as a champion of anti-war ideals.
-Despite his lip service, the proof is in the pudding, as they say, and spectators are coming away with irrefutable jingoistic, xenophobic, and blatantly racist prejudice.
-Wasn’t the official narrative of the Iraq war to fight for Iraqi liberation?
-Didn’t the news sell us the moral high ground of being their liberators?
-Wasn’t the occupation itself named, “Operation Iraqi Freedom?”
-So if we were there to liberate them, why would we glorify in murdering them so indiscriminately?
+As a veteran myself, I have several grievances with the national debate currently underway regarding this piece of “art”.
+On one side it is hailed by “red blooded American patriots” as the incredible story of the deadliest sniper the American military ever produced, condemned by anti-war activists as offensive propaganda on the other.
+The tweet storms seem to indicate that spectators were coming away from American Sniper with a yearning for killing.
+Clint Eastwood denies this, ironically proclaiming the film as a champion of anti-war ideals.
+Just as the official narrative of the Iraq war involved “fighting for Iraqi liberation,” propagandists spin a facade of moral high ground language as a smoke screen for obvious misbehavior.

 “The culture of war banishes the capacity for pity.
 It glorifies self-sacrifice and death.
 It sees pain, ritual humiliation and violence as part of an initiation into manhood… The culture of war idealizes only the warrior.
 It belittles those who do not exhibit the warrior’s “manly” virtues.
 It places a premium on obedience and loyalty.
 It punishes those who engage in independent thought and demands total conformity.
 It elevates cruelty and killing to a virtue.
 This culture, once it infects wider society, destroys all that makes the heights of human civilization and democracy possible.
 The capacity for empathy, the cultivation of wisdom and understanding, the tolerance and respect for difference and even love are ruthlessly crushed.
 The innate barbarity that war and violence breed is justified by a saccharine sentimentality about the nation, the flag and a perverted Christianity that blesses its armed crusaders… It fosters an unchecked narcissism.
 Facts and historical truths, when they do not fit into the mythic vision of the nation and the tribe, are discarded.
 Dissent becomes treason.
 All opponents are godless and subhuman.”